medjai/Vagrant-devspace/README.md

 - NPM _v1.3.10_
 - Bower _v1.7.9_
 - Gulp _v3.9.1_

-### Included Dependencies
-The following dependencies are installed using apt-get as they are required to install and build other modules:

 - cURL
 - python-software-properties
 - build-essential
 - libev-dev

-# Installation
+# Usage

-### Install via Git
-To use Laravel Vagrant, clone this github repo
+Clone the git repository:

     $ git clone http://git.wisenetdev.com:medjai/vagrant.git

-to your mac/pc/linux.
-When clone is complete, go to the `vagrant` folder and now you are ready to use your VM.

-# Usage
-Start the VM
+Navigate to the repository folder

-    $ cd /vagrant
+    $ cd vagrant
+Copy [config.yml.example](config.yml.example) to `config.yml` and edit parameters as you wish

+    $ cp config.yml.example config.yml
+    $ nano config.yml

+Now you will be ready to launch the VM

     $ vagrant up

-First time you 'vagrant up' it will provision the VM.
-At the end of provisioning you will find a laravel instance already installed in the _*www*_ folder
+First time you `vagrant up` it will provision the VM.
+At the end of provisioning you will find a laravel instance already installed in the `www` folder

-### Requirements
-You must have [Vagrant](http://vagrantup.com) and [VirtualBox](https://www.virtualbox.org) installed in your pc.

 # Default Credentials
-These are credentials setup by default.

 ## Host Address:
-- Hose: 192.168.33.11 (Change in Vagrantfile if you like)
+- Host: 192.168.33.11 (Change this in `config.yml`)

 ## SSH
 - Username: vagrant